 Housing costs in Kingston are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kingston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kingston is a town of professionals, managers and service providers.
-There are especially a lot of people living in Kingston who work in management occupations (14.21%), sales jobs (10.98%) and teaching (8.45%).
+Unlike some towns, Kingston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kingston are a mix of both white- and blue-collar jobs.
+Overall, Kingston is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Kingston who work in management occupations (13.79%), office and administrative support (11.16%), and sales jobs (9.41%).

 Also of interest is that Kingston has more people living here who work in computers and math than 95% of the places in the US.

 Because of many things, Kingston is a very good place for families to consider.
 With an enviable combination of good schools, low crime, college-educated neighbors who tend to support education because of their own experiences, and a high rate of home ownership in predominantly single-family properties, Kingston really has some of the features that families look for when choosing a good community to raise children.
 Is Kingston perfect?
 Of course not, and if you like frenetic nightlife, it will be far from your cup of tea.
 But overall this is a solid community, with many things to recommend it as a family-friendly place to live.

 One of the nice things about Kingston is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.